SihanChen46/computational_bootcamp/README.md

 Professionalism points are entirely at the instructor's discretion.
 Part of professionalism may include completing small ad hoc assignments, such as MSDS Student Info Survey and setting up online profiles for the tools MSDS program uses.

 I try to create an active learning environment in my classroom.
 Attendance is mandatory, you can't participate if you don't attend.
 It is the responsibility of the student to attend all classes.
 If you have to miss class, due to sickness, job interviewing, or other circumstances, please notify your instructor by Slack in advance.
-Supporting documents (e.g., doctor’s notes) may be asked for to accompany absences.
+Supporting documents (e.g., doctor’s notes) may be asked for.

 Tardiness negatively impacts an active learning environment, thus will impact your professionalism grade.

-You must show up to each session prepared.
+You must show-up to each session prepared.
 Each person is important to the dynamic of the class, and therefore students are required to participate in class activities.
 Expect to be "cold called".
 I call on students at random not to put you on the spot but to keep you engaged in the material at all times.

 This is a closed-computer classroom.
 Your phone and laptop must stay put away during the entire class, unless explicitly instructed by me that it is okay to use your laptop for a specific activity.
 I have directly observed that just the presence of phones and laptops negatively impacts the learning experience for everyone in the classroom.
 I expect you to be fully present and engaged in the classroom at all times.
 I _strongly_ suggest taking notes on paper.
 A tablet is acceptable for note taking.
 A tablet should __not__ be used for any other purpose.

 This is your warning around off-topic computer use.
 Violations include (but not limited to): looking at the screen, typing, and using any type of computer for activities not directly to the current in-class activities.
 Every violation will negatively impact your total grade by losing professional points.
 The penalties scale exponentially - The first offense is will result in a .5% loss of total points, the second offense is 1% of total points, the third offense is 3%, the fourth offense is 6%, and the fifth offense is 10% of total points (i.e., the cap is 100% of your professional points).

 ### Quizzes

-Every Monday at 9am there be a quiz (a total of 4).
+Every Monday at 9 am there be a quiz (a total of 4).
 Quizzes will be a combination of multiple choice, short answer, and programming questions.

-Missing a quizzes will only be accommodated for medical emergencies.
+Missing quizzes will only be accommodated for medical emergencies.

 More detailed information in the quiz policies document.